2017 Australian Open – FAQ

 Where Will my Seats be Located?

-In Rod Laver Arena, we offer Category 1 seats in sections 18 and 19 within three rows from the court.
+In Rod Laver Arena, we offer Category 1 seats in sections 18 and 19 within three rows from the court, including Front Row.
 But, if you are looking for the most amazing seats at the Australian Open, make sure you plan a day in Margaret Court Arena where we have seats in the FIRST ROW behind the baseline!
 It doesn’t get any better than that!
-You will have access to a Corporate Hospitality Marquee for lunch, dinner and relaxation.
 Your reserved tickets also allow unlimited access to 13 outside courts.

 What is Included in the Package Price?